JcxAtSiemens/example_problem/README.md

 >e_offset=boundary.as_independent(x,y,z,q)[0]*langrange_hard

 ### Reformulation of the Answer from the Annealer Back to the Integer
 Since the Annealer returns back a vector of binary variables, one must translate it back to a readable answer.
-To do that, we just to binary to decimal conversation. _smpl[0]_ is equivalent to our symbol x, and _smpl[1]_ to our y etc.
+To do that, we just to binary to decimal conversation. _smpl[0]_ is equivalent to our symbol _x_, and _smpl[1]_ to our _y_ etc.

 >answer = 8*smpl[0] + 4*smpl[1] + 2*smpl[2] + smpl[3]